Rehabilitation Sciences Main Menu

 The Physical Therapy program was first established in 1994 and received accreditation in May, 1997.
 In May of 2009, the program graduated its first ever class of doctoral-level students.

 Our 36-month program boasts a curriculum based in part on problem-based learning.
 Students are encouraged to collaboratively solve problems, a process that is thought to encourage active learning.
-Our class cohorts contain from 20 to 24 students, with a low student-to-faculty ratio, a feature that contributes to the success of our students.
-All 42 students who matriculated into the 2010 and 2011 classes, and 19 of the 20 students who matriculated into the class of 2012, graduated on time.
-100% of these students passed the state licensure exam on their first attempt.
-All of the students likewise had obtained employment in physical therapy within a few months of graduation.
+Our class cohorts contain from 20 to 36 students, with a low student-to-faculty ratio, a feature that contributes to the success of our students.
+Of the 61 students admitted to the Classes of 2012, 2013, and 2014, 57 students (93.4%) graduated and 100% were employed within three (3) months of graduation.
+Over the same time period, 100% passed the licensure examination (NPTE), 96.7% on the first attempt.